Baby Choking While Breastfeeding: Reasons & How To Avoid It

 When you find your baby choking on milk, there are first aid methods that can be used to dislodge the milk from blocking the airway.
 Since babies have delicate bodies, it must be done with caution.
 Here are some tips for when babies choke on milk:

 - Pick up the baby while supporting the head and put your arm around the baby’s chest, while bending it forward slightly.
 Place a clenched fist on the baby’s navel, place the other hand over the fist, and thrust inward.
-The thrusts should be given hard and quickly, and slightly upwards into the child’s abdomen.
+The thrusts should be given hard, quickly, and slightly upwards into the child’s abdomen.

-- Babies can also be turned upside down and given intermittent back blows and chest thrusts combined with gentle taps to the back, to open up the airways.
-The chest thrusts should be given with two or three fingers on the lower half of the breastbone, while supporting the head with the other hand.
+- Babies can also be turned upside down and given intermittent back blows, chest thrusts combined with gentle back taps to open the airways.
+The chest thrusts should be given with two or three fingers on the lower half of the breastbone while supporting the head with the other hand.
 This should be continued until the block is removed.

 It’s important to note that if the baby doesn’t recover and becomes unconscious, he should be rushed to the nearest hospital, while still being administered the dislodging procedure.

 How to Prevent Your Baby From Choking While Breastfeeding

-There are several ways in which you can control an oversupply problem and prevent the baby from choking.
+You can control an oversupply problem and prevent the baby from choking in several ways.
 Here are some tips for the same:

 - Slowing down your milk supply is a good place to start, as forceful let-down occurs when there is too much accumulation of milk in the breasts.
 While breastfeeding from one side, say the left side, with the palm of the right hand, press the nipple of the right breast in towards the ribs and count to five.
-This counter pressure, when applied several times per feed, sends a signal to the body not to let down milk in that breast.
+When applied several times per feed, this counter pressure sends a signal to the body not to let down milk in that breast.